claucece/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 #### Verifiable Blind {#verifiable-blind}

-In this mode, where the server public key is available for proof verification, blinding is done additively.
+In this mode, where the server public key is available for proof verification without metadata, blinding is done additively.
 This variant is named `VerifiableBlind` and `VerifiableUnblind`.
 It takes two inputs: the client input and a blinded version of the group generator.
 The latter is computed using a function called `VerifiablePreprocess`, also described below.